versun/RSSBox/docs/docs/en/faq.md

 ## My RSS reader cannot subscribe to the translated address

-1. In RSS Translator, check if translation status is complete
+1. In RSSBox, check if translation status is complete
 2. Use browser to access the address to see if it works normally
-3. Your reader may not be able to access RSS Translator, check if your RSS Translator is set to open to the public
+3. Your reader may not be able to access RSSBox, check if your RSSBox is set to open to the public

 ### IPv6